 A.T.
-House-Luxury with a twist
+House

-We believe conventional hotel luxury is a thing of the past, due to constant changes in guests' preferences.
 A.T.
 House is our first full-service luxury hotel brand, which aims to become a luxury lifestyle destination that appeals to the young generation requesting uniqueness in every aspect of hotel service offerings.
 Our first A.T.
-House will open in Shanghai in June 2021, with 214 rooms available and an expected ADR of RMB1,000.
+House opened in Shanghai in July 2021 with 214 rooms available.
+Upon debut, our A.T.
+House has achieved an initial market success with an ADR of RMB751.9 in 2022.

 Defying the conventional norm of luxury, A.T.
-House is focused on creating and promoting a pulsating and design-driven lifestyle culture-inducing an air of creativity and adhering to our guests' affinity for fashion, music, movie and other forms of art.
+House is focused on creating and promoting a pulsating and design-driven lifestyle culture - inducing an air of creativity and adhering to our guests' affinity for fashion, music, movie and other forms of art.
 Guest rooms will be larger than those in a standard Atour Hotel and comes with a living area, bringing a sense of home to our guests.
 The public area will also be more spacious than that in our standard Atour Hotel, and comes with two banquet halls, all-day dining, as well as other well-being amenities.